-- Values are rounded to the nearest whole number; therefore, the grand totals are rounded as well. - 2 This acreage includes land affected by both full and partial parcel acquisitions within the permanent footprint. - 3 Includes the Specific Plan category in the City of Palmdale General Plan. - 4 Includes single-family and multifamily residential uses. - Includes the Incorporated Cities, Natural, Neighborhood Edge, Neighborhood General, Rural General, and Special District 1 categories in the City of Tehachapi General Plan. - 6 Because the CCNM Design Option and the Refined CCNM Design Option are variations on the common alignment of Alternatives 1, 2, 3, and 5 in the Keene area, impacts are presented as being either greater (+) or less than (-) the values presented above for Alternatives 1, 2, 3, and 5.
-CCNM = César E. Chávez National Monument MOWF = maintenance-of-way facility LMF = light maintenance facility
+Values are rounded to the nearest whole number; therefore, the grand totals are rounded as well.

+This acreage includes land affected by both full and partial parcel acquisitions within the permanent footprint.

+Includes the Specific Plan category in the City of Palmdale General Plan.

+Includes single-family and multifamily residential uses.

+Includes the Incorporated Cities, Natural, Neighborhood Edge, Neighborhood General, Rural General, and Special District 1 categories in the City of Tehachapi General Plan.

+Because the CCNM Design Option and the Refined CCNM Design Option are variations on the common alignment of Alternatives 1, 2, 3, and 5 in the Keene area, impacts are presented as being either greater (+) or less than (-) the values presented above for Alternatives 1, 2, 3, and 5.
+CCNM = César E. Chávez National Monument MOWF = maintenance of way facility